New publication from Smart Water for Agriculture in Kenya project

 The publication comes as Africa irrigation has returned back onto the agricultural-development agenda.
 Many major initiatives are now stressing its importance.
 However, Farmer-led Irrigation Development moves away from the usual suggestions of big private or public investment in large-scale irrigation development.
 Instead, the big-investment, big-development model is being replaced with FLID; a model in which farmers themselves drive the development or improvements in their water use for agriculture.

-This silent revolution of Farmer-led Irrigation Development is receiving more international attention and recognition among irrigation experts, policy makers and donors.
-Partly, this has been through the efforts and joint-work of organisations like KIT Royal Tropical Institute and Wageningen University and Research.
+This silent revolution of Farmer-led Irrigation Development is receiving more international attention and recognition among irrigation experts, policymakers and donors.
+This has been partly through the efforts and joint-work of organisations like KIT Royal Tropical Institute and Wageningen University and Research.

 Accelerating Farmer-led Irrigation Development comes in an accessible form showing the diversity of intervention areas that need attention for it to be successful.
 It covers theory, practice and more—and is available for download now.